Your Dog's Stay

 Tablets, ointments and injections will be administered at the owner’s request, but no responsibility can be accepted by ‘The Dog House’ for any consequent complications from an existing condition.
 ‘The Dog House’ reserves the right to call out a veterinary surgeon when we deem necessary.
 All fees will be paid by the owner.
 In the event of a medical emergency, we will contact the owner, however, if unavailable, the owner agrees upon booking to give full consent for their dog to be treated as necessary (including hospitalisation, anaesthesia etc.) Non-urgent medical issues or treatment will be notified in their end of stay report.

-• All training courses – please note we require a dog’s favourite toy on their first stay when undergoing any
+• All training courses – please note we require a dog’s favourite toy on their first stay when undergoing any training course

 Your dog will not need to be sent with: